neby55/wf3-first-git/README.md

 ## Steps
 1. Create your own GitHub account if needed
-2. Download and install "GitHub Desktop"
+2. Download and install "Source Tree" (by Atlassian)
+3. Open "Source Tree" and configure your GitHub account
-3. Clone this project => "Open in Desktop" will clone the project and add it to GitHub Desktop
+4. In "Source Tree", click on the wheel at the bottom left "Show Hosted Repositories" => right click => Clone (will clone the project and add it to Source Tree)
-4. Look at sources files and project's branches
+5. Look at sources files and project's branches